Overview

 When A Doll’s House was first performed in Copenhagen, Denmark in December 1879, its proto-feminist themes caused a sensation, and the play has rarely been out of the spotlight ever since.
 Over the years, A Doll’s House has been adapted into numerous films, stage productions, and even inspired reinterpretations, solidifying its enduring impact on the world of literature and drama.

-Explore the full plot summary, an in-depth analysis of Nora Helmer, and explanations of important quotes from A Doll’s House.
+Read the free full text, the full play summary, an in-depth character analysis of Nora Helmer, and explanations of important quotes from A Doll’s House.

 Upgrade to PLUS and get instant access to all the study tools